Cancer Man (Breaking Bad): Production

 The episode was written by Vince Gilligan and directed by Jim McKay; it aired on AMC in the United States and Canada on February 17, 2008.

 The title "Cancer Man" is a reference to The X-Files character Cigarette Smoking Man, whom Mulder first called Cancer Man.
 Vince Gilligan was previously a writer and producer for that series.

 Critical reception

-The episode received mostly positive reviews.
 Seth Amitin of IGN gave the episode a rating of 8.6 out of 10, commenting: "This seemed like an ordinary episode, but a lot of subversive plot and character development happened and if you've been watching the previous episodes, you probably know why this episode was so good.
 There's a lot to extrapolate."
 Donna Bowman of The A.V.
 Club gave the episode a "B−", saying: "This episode doesn't have the wow factor that the series has had so far -- it's about moving the pieces into place for long-term strategy."

 In 2019 The Ringer ranked "Cancer Man" 43rd out of the 62 total Breaking Bad episodes.
-Vulture.com ranked it 56th overall.
+Vulture ranked it 56th overall.